tractorcow/silverstripe-legacyimport/readme.md

 ### import

-All objects are created (as allowed) or updated (as allowed)
+All objects are created (as allowed) or updated (as allowed).
+Some relations will be hooked up (has_one) as long as all necessary related objects are available, and have been identified in prior tasks.

 ### link

-All has_one and many_many relations are generated between all matched objects, using the mapping table to determine the mapping between different IDs on each server
+A final check-all objects task is run to hook up many_many relations and any other outstanding has_ones.

 ## Importers